RecordEvolution/DeviceManagementAgent/docs/WINDOWS-SERVICE-CHECKLIST.md

     console → refuses with the single-instance message.
 FlockFlasher "Test Device" on the same machine also refuses (expected, documented).
 13. From Studio: `system_restart_agent` (service restarts), `system_reboot`,
-    `system_shutdown` (machine reboots/shuts down after ~5s), device terminal
+    `system_shutdown` (machine reboots/shuts down after ~5s).

-    → clean "not supported on Windows" error.
+## Device terminal (ConPTY)

+The host terminal runs PowerShell inside a Windows pseudoconsole, under LocalSystem — so it is a SYSTEM shell, gated on the DEVELOP privilege exactly like the Linux/bash one.
+All of this is unreachable from CI (no ConPTY on a headless runner, no real console host), so it must be exercised here.

+14. Open the device terminal in Studio → a PowerShell prompt appears.
+    `whoami` reports `nt authority\system`. `$PSVersionTable` shows the expected edition (pwsh 7 wins when installed, otherwise Windows PowerShell 5.1). `$env:PATH` contains the machine PATH, and `docker ps` works from inside it.
+15. Encoding: `"äöü ✓ 日本語 🚀"` and `Get-ChildItem C:\` render correctly —
+    no `Ã¤`, no `?`, no `` — both immediately at the prompt and in the output of an external command (`cmd /c echo ä`), which is where a half-applied code page shows up first.
+16. Resize: drag the browser window / toggle the sidebar → the prompt reflows and `$Host.UI.RawUI.WindowSize` matches. `vim`-style full-screen output (`more`, `Get-Help -Full ... | more`) redraws at the new size.
+17. Exit paths: type `exit` → the terminal closes cleanly in the UI (a TERMINAL_EOF arrives, not a hang).
+Reopen → a fresh session starts.
+    Then check Task Manager: no orphaned `powershell.exe`/`pwsh.exe` and no orphaned `conhost.exe` accumulate across ~5 open/close cycles.
+18. Close the browser tab mid-session, then reopen the terminal → new session works, and the abandoned shell is gone from Task Manager.
+19. Reconnect: block the WAMP endpoint briefly (or `Restart-Service` the router side) with the terminal open → after reconnect, typing and resizing still reach the shell (the per-terminal topics are re-registered).
+20. On a pre-1809 machine, if one is available: the terminal fails with the "requires Windows 10 version 1809" message rather than crashing the agent.

 ## Environment

-14. Proxy machine: install with `-proxy http://host:port` → OTA download and the wss connection both work under LocalSystem; machine-store corporate CA is accepted (Go uses the Windows system store).
+21. Proxy machine: install with `-proxy http://host:port` → OTA download and the wss connection both work under LocalSystem; machine-store corporate CA is accepted (Go uses the Windows system store).

 ## Tunnels (frp) on Windows

-15. frpc is downloaded (not embedded) to `<AgentDir>\frpc.exe` from `gs://re-agent/frpc/windows/amd64/<ver>/`; confirm it arrives and `frpc.exe -version` matches the pinned FRP_VERSION.
+22. frpc is downloaded (not embedded) to `<AgentDir>\frpc.exe` from `gs://re-agent/frpc/windows/amd64/<ver>/`; confirm it arrives and `frpc.exe -version` matches the pinned FRP_VERSION.
-16. A full tunnel lifecycle works: publish an app with an HTTP + a TCP port → tunnel comes up → reachable from the cloud; `frpc.log` is under the agent dir (not `C:\var\log`).
+23. A full tunnel lifecycle works: publish an app with an HTTP + a TCP port → tunnel comes up → reachable from the cloud; `frpc.log` is under the agent dir (not `C:\var\log`).
-17. Fallback: delete `frpc.exe` at runtime → the agent stays up, apps still start (syncPortState no-ops), the tunnel manager re-acquires it (or, if blocked, settles to unavailable), `get_agent_metadata` reports `tunnelCapable:false`, the app's Remote Access section shows `tunnelFeatureUnavailable`, and the device settings header shows a "Tunnel disabled" warning badge next to the architecture badge (hover = the explanatory tooltip).
+24. Fallback: delete `frpc.exe` at runtime → the agent stays up, apps still start (syncPortState no-ops), the tunnel manager re-acquires it (or, if blocked, settles to unavailable), `get_agent_metadata` reports `tunnelCapable:false`, the app's Remote Access section shows `tunnelFeatureUnavailable`, and the device settings header shows a "Tunnel disabled" warning badge next to the architecture badge (hover = the explanatory tooltip).
 A healthy device shows no badge.
-18. Defender exclusion: after install, `Get-MpPreference | Select ExclusionPath` lists `<AgentDir>\frpc.exe`.
-On a Tamper-Protection / Intune-managed device the `Add-MpPreference` warns and is ignored — verify the graceful-degrade path (item 17) then covers it, and use the WDAC alternative below.
+25. Defender exclusion: after install, `Get-MpPreference | Select ExclusionPath` lists `<AgentDir>\frpc.exe`.
+On a Tamper-Protection / Intune-managed device the `Add-MpPreference` warns and is ignored — verify the graceful-degrade path (item 24) then covers it, and use the WDAC alternative below.

 ## Code signing

-19. After a signed release: `Get-AuthenticodeSignature reagent.exe` (and `frpc.exe`) shows a valid signature by the IronFlock leaf; the installer imported the root (`certutil -store Root` / `-store TrustedPublisher` list it); UAC shows "IronFlock" as a verified publisher.
+26. After a signed release: `Get-AuthenticodeSignature reagent.exe` (and `frpc.exe`) shows a valid signature by the IronFlock leaf; the installer imported the root (`certutil -store Root` / `-store TrustedPublisher` list it); UAC shows "IronFlock" as a verified publisher.
-20. On-device pinning: a self-update signed by our leaf verifies; a binary signed by any other cert (even one the machine trusts) is rejected once enforcement is on (`codesign.Verify` pins to our embedded root).
+27. On-device pinning: a self-update signed by our leaf verifies; a binary signed by any other cert (even one the machine trusts) is rejected once enforcement is on (`codesign.Verify` pins to our embedded root).
-21. Uninstall symmetry: `reagent service uninstall` removes the Defender exclusion, deletes the imported certs from both stores, and removes the cert file (`certutil -store Root` no longer lists IronFlock).
+28. Uninstall symmetry: `reagent service uninstall` removes the Defender exclusion, deletes the imported certs from both stores, and removes the cert file (`certutil -store Root` no longer lists IronFlock).